behind24proxies/PixelHub/README.md

 - go here https://behind24proxies.github.io/PixelHub/ , draw something , and copy the json output
 - run the python file , and let the script do the rest for you

+## Requirements

+git installed and connected to github

 ## Demonstration